-During the three and nine months ended September 30, 2018 and 2017, the Company recorded no income tax benefits for the net operating losses (NOLs) incurred due to the uncertainty of realizing a benefit from those items.
+During the three and nine months ended September 30, 2019 and 2018, the Company recorded no income tax benefits for the net operating losses (NOLs) incurred due to the uncertainty of realizing a benefit from those items.

-On December 22, 2017, the 2017 Tax Cuts and Jobs Act (the "Tax Act") was enacted into law and the new legislation contains several key tax provisions that affected us, including a one-time mandatory transition tax on accumulated foreign earnings and a reduction of the corporate income tax rate to 21% effective January 1, 2018, among others.
-The Company was required to recognize the effect of the tax law changes in the period of enactment, such as determining the transition tax, remeasuring its U.S. deferred tax assets and liabilities as well as reassessing the net realizability of its deferred tax assets and liabilities.
-In December 2017, the SEC staff issued Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act (SAB 118), which allows the Company to record provisional amounts to the extent that a company's accounting for certain income tax effects of the Tax Act is incomplete but it is able to determine a reasonable estimate during a measurement period not to extend beyond one year of the enactment date.
+On December 22, 2017, the 2017 Tax Cuts and Jobs Act (the "Tax Act") was enacted into law and the new legislation contains several key tax provisions that affected the Company, including a reduction of the corporate income tax rate to 21% effective January 1, 2018, among others.
+The Company was required to recognize the effect of the tax law changes in the period of enactment, such as remeasuring its U.S. deferred tax assets and liabilities as well as reassessing the net realizability of its deferred tax assets and liabilities.
+As of December 31, 2017, the Company re-measured all deferred taxes at 21% and recorded a decrease related to the net deferred tax asset balance with a corresponding net adjustment to the Company's valuation allowance.
+As of December 31, 2018, the Company had completed its accounting under the Tax Act and no additional adjustments to its financial statements were recorded.

-11. Commitments and Contingencies

-Facility Lease
+11. Facility Lease

-In January 2015, the Company signed an initial operating lease, effective February 1, 2015 for 8,138 square feet of office and laboratory space with a one-year term.
-Between January 2015 and April 2018, the Company entered into a series of lease amendments to increase the amount of leased space to 27,100 square feet and extend the expiration of the lease to February 2021.
-The lease agreement includes an annual rent escalation clause and a right to extend the term at the then current market rate for three years.
+In January 2015, the Company signed an initial operating lease, effective February 1, 2015 for 8,138 square feet of office and laboratory space with a one year term.
+Between January 2015 and October 2018, the Company entered into a series of lease amendments to increase the amount of leased space to 27,280 square feet and extend the expiration of the lease to February 2023.
+The lease agreement includes annual rent escalations.
 Under the lease and subsequent amendments, the landlord provided approximately \$1.9 million in free rent and lease incentives.
 The Company records rent expense on a straight-line basis over the effective term of the lease, including any free rent periods and incentives.
-The lease requires the Company to pay additional amounts for operating and maintenance expenses.
-Rent expense related to the facilities lease for the three and nine months ended September 30, 2018 was approximately \$166,000 and \$511,000, respectively.
-Rent expense for the three and nine months ended September 30, 2017 was approximately \$184,000 and \$550,000, respectively.
+In calculating the present value of the lease components (i.e. common area maintenance) are paid separately from rent based on actual costs incurred.
+Therefore, the non-lease components were not included in the right-of-use asset and liability and are reflected as an expense in the period incurred.